Amarjeetdev012/user-management/README.md

 in typescript we can not directly add value in req.token = token but here we can make custom file .d.ts extension and use declare namespace in this or simply we can use our express functionality here

           res.locals
-using res.locals we can directly set our token data in req res cycle and we can access only this reqest response cycle only
+using res.locals we can directly set our token data in req res cycle and we can access only this request response cycle only